-The former refers to cottages with permanent foundations, have access year-round, and include permanent sources of heat and potable water.
+The former refers to cottages with permanent foundations, that have access year-round, and include permanent sources of heat and potable water.
 What the bank wants to know, essentially, is how well your cottage can sustain itself when no one is around for weeks or months at a time.
 For the most part, these mortgages are the same as mortgages for your primary residence.

 Vacation B cottages, on the other hand, are those with wood stoves, only possess seasonal access, may not have a potable water source, et cetera.
 These are the cottages for those really looking to be at one with the wilderness.
 Unfortunately, mortgages are harder to come by for this type of property because of the maintenance requirements and how well they do without anyone physically there.